atrn/ici/README.md

 time to make such changes (ignoring the argument about if they should be made at all :))

-The file [README.OLD](README.OLD) is the original _readme_ file from the C distribution and some of may still apply.
-I haven't checked.
-In general, other than in these _readme_ files, the ICI documentation has **not** been updated to reflect changes and additions.

 ## Building

 See [doc/BUILDING.md](doc/BUILDING.md) for details on how to build.